rufus-lang/rufus/doc/spec.md

 ### Integer literals

 An integer literal is a sequence of digits representing an integer constant in base 10.
-An optional prefix can be used to specify the base in the range 2…36.
+An optional prefix can be used to specify the base in the range 2 through 36.
 In integer literals with a base greater than 10, letters starting at `a` and increasing monotonically from there represent values greater than 9.

 ```
 int_lit                 = binary_lit |